nbeerten/nilsbeerten.nl/src/content/blog/hello-world.md

 language: "en"
 ---

 Hello, world!
-This is the third, maybe even fourth or fifth, iteration of my website.
+This is the third, maybe even fourth or fifth iteration of my website.
 A new website with a fresh, minimal and modern design.
-This time, I made the website with Astro, which has been a joy to work with.
+This time, I made the website with Astro, a Javascript-framework for static and dynamic websites.

 For this iteration I’ve chosen a classic dark theme website, but with a slight hint of yellow/amber throughout, for example in the text, borders and background.